-The SWAMP (Surface Water Ambient Monitoring Program), operated by SWRCB in cooperation with Regional Water Quality Control Board staff, monitors water quality in California's surface waters.
-The program collected Largemouth Bass from New Hogan Lake in 2007 to analyze chlordanes, DDTs, dieldrin, mercury, PBDEs, PCBs, and selenium as part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs (SWRCB, 2010).
+The Surface Water Ambient Monitoring Program (SWAMP), operated by the SWRCB in cooperation with Regional Water Quality Control Board staff, monitors water quality in California's surface waters.
+The program collected Common Carp and Largemouth Bass from Lake San Antonio in 2007 to analyze mercury in both species, and PCBs, chlordanes, DDTs, dieldrin, PBDEs, and selenium in Common Carp, as part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs (SWRCB, 2010).